 Implementing a robotic welding solution can set companies apart from the competition by allowing for faster completion and delivery of products whilst ensuring consistent quality.

-Scott Automation & Robotics have extensive experience in the Metal Fabrication sector and can tailor a robotic welding solution to suit your requirements.
+Scott has extensive experience in the Metal Fabrication sector and can tailor a robotic welding solution to suit your requirements.

-Our experienced team of engineers operate from our offices in Sydney, Melbourne, Brisbane and Perth to implement your solution, tailor preventative maintenance programs to minimise downtime and provide ongoing 24/7 service and breakdown support.
+Our experienced team of engineers are always available to implement your solution, tailor preventative maintenance programs to minimise downtime and provide ongoing service and breakdown support.